rkaippully/webgear/pages/show-me-the-code.md

 accepts an HTTP status code, response headers and the body to generate a response.

 ## Routing without TemplateHaskell
-You can use regular functions instead of TemplateHaskell QuasiQuotes for routing if you prefer that.
+You can use regular functions instead of TemplateHaskell QuasiQuoters for routing if you prefer that.

 ```hs
 -- matches GET /hello/name:String